CoffeeAndCode/ansible-duo/README.md

-This role will setup SSH on the remote machine to allow passing a `DUO_PASSCODE` environment variable from the control machine to allow passing in your Duo code to satisy the two-factor requirement.
+This role will setup SSH on the remote machine to allow passing a `DUO_PASSCODE` environment variable from the control machine to allow passing in your Duo code to satisfy the two-factor requirement.

 Alternatives would be to whitelist your IP address or to only use two-factor authentication for non-deployment accounts, but both are not handled by this role.

+Note: It is possible to use SSH ControlMaster channels to enable DUO 2FA an continue to use Ansible normally however it is blocked behind Ansible [#10065](https://github.com/ansible/ansible/issues/10065)!

 Requirements